lightlytics/gcp-deploymentmanager/walkthrough.md

 gcloud config set project <walkthrough-project-id/>
 ```

-Enable the needed APIs, which you will need for the integration.

-<walkthrough-enable-apis apis="deploymentmanager.googleapis.com"></walkthrough-enable-apis>

 Because you will be creating IAM resources, you need to have the necessary permissions for the service account being used by Deployment Manager.
 For that we will create a custom role and assign it to the default GCP API service account in the project.

 ```sh